Skip to Content

 If you were hurt in an accident that was not your fault but you anticipate a liability dispute, it is wise to seek legal counsel.
 An experienced personal injury attorney can gather evidence of the opposing party’s fault and may be able to disprove or at least minimize your own liability.

 To discuss the specifics of your case with a car accident lawyer in Jackson, contact Coxwell & Associates.
 We have been representing Mississippians for more than 35 years.
-Call (601) 265-7766 to schedule a free consultation.
+Call (601) 265-7766 to schedule a consultation.

 Read on to learn the answers to some of the most frequently asked questions about Mississippi’s pure comparative negligence law: